 To assure that your digital assets do not fall into the wrong hands, there are a few steps you can take.
 Always be sure to:

 - Check the URL of the website you are on.
-Do not click on ShapeShift Ads, go directly to the site by typing in ShapeShift.io in the search bar.
+Do not click on ShapeShift Ads--even on Google!
+Go directly to the site by typing in ShapeShift.io in the search bar.
 We recommend bookmarking the website after you successfully visit it the first time.

-- Copy and paste addresses.
-Never hand-type in an address.
+- Copy and paste wallet addresses.
+Never hand-type an address.

 Be Safe Out There